-On those grounds, we aimed to evaluate the effects of the most commonly used ASMs on cognition, psychopathology, and behavior in school-aged children with newly diagnosed epilepsy, as well as which antiepileptic drugs contributed to the greatest extent to depressive symptoms.
+Table 1.
+Summarized p redictors of cognitive status, a anxiety, d depressive and behavioral disorder sympt oms epilepsy, as well as to determine which antiepileptic drugs contributed most significantly to depressive symptoms.
 Here, we present the individual effects of these medications during the first six months of treatment to guide the selection of appropriate ASMs.